MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-log-analytics.md

 ## Custom queries

 You can create custom queries and show the data in your workbooks.
-To learn how, see [Get started with log queries in Azure Monitor](/azure/azure-monitor/logs/get-started-queries).
+To learn how, see [Get started with log queries in Azure Monitor](/azure/azure-monitor/logs/get-started-queries) and [Log queries in Azure Monitor](/azure/azure-monitor/logs/log-query-overview).

 Here are some samples to get started with application provisioning log queries.